weskinner/symbol-gen/README.md

 However, you can include your own settings by adding them to `~/.ctags` on mac / linux or `C:\ctags.conf` on windows.

-:exclamation: **Warning**: This project is still in heavy development.
-The output tags file can get somewhat polluted for larger projects and can grow in size rapidly.

 ###Installing

 Install using the Atom Package Manager.